jlrestituyo/seleniumWebDriver/README.md

 * Apache Commons

 Project Structure:
-This project is build using Page Object Model and Data-Driven Development.
+This project is build using Page Object Model and Data-Driven Tests.
 All files accessed by the Test Class is doing using Ralative Path for avoid dependencies with specific folder structure or particular Operating Systems.

 Data Source:
 The data source used by the test scripts is located in project root folder name as data_source.csv.
 All test uses the same file in order to run.